no·o·trop·ic. That may be a new word to some of you. Sooo what is it? Quite simply, nootropics are supplements for brain health.

 Once you’re done with the survey, Thesis’ algorithm will run through its millions of datapoints to predict which four (out of five) blends have the highest probability of improving your life.
 Check out (using code ZENMASTER for 10% off 😉 ) and wait.

 When you open up the package, you’ll find four blends.
 For me, they were Clarity, Creativity, Logic, and Energy.
 Basically, you’ll take one blend for six days, taking note of how it feels in the little daily journal that they include in the starter kit.
+(The one blend I didn’t get was Motivation, but I guess the survey thinks I’m already all set there.)

 Throughout your week taking Creativity, how’d you feel?
 More productive?
 Better focus, or less procrastination?
 Energized?
 Great.
 Whatever it is, make note of that.
 The next week, you’ll repeat it with the second blend, and so on.